Anjathe: Plot

 Sathyavan and Kripakaran are close friends living opposite each other in the police quarters in Chennai.
 Sathya is a rowdy, wasting his time drinking merrily and getting involved in petty fights.
 Though he and Kripa pass college with a first-class degree, Sathya has no interest in joining the police force.
 Kripa studies hard to become a Sub-Inspector and challenges Sathya to do the same.
-One day, Sathya gets into a big fight and his father bashes him.
-He brandishes Sathya and says that Kripa is the son he would rather have.
+One day, Sathya gets into a big fight, and his father bashes him, saying that Kripa is the son he would rather have.
 Feeling insulted, Sathya enrolls for the Sub-Inspector exam at the last minute.
-His cousin's husband is the PA for a minister, and Sathya seeks out his help.
-Owing to his uncle's political connections, he passes the physical, written, and interview and becomes an SI.
+His cousin's husband is the PA to a minister, and Sathya seeks his help.
+Owing to his uncle's political connections, he passes the physical and written exams, the interview, and becomes an SI.
 However, Kripa does not make it through despite being straightforward; this immediately creates a rift between the two.
-Sathya goes to training while Kripa's dad suffers a heart attack.
+Sathya goes to training, while Kripa's father suffers a heart attack.
 Months later, Sathya is posted to a nearby station and returns home.
-Kripa's father lies to Sathya that he has gone to Mumbai, but Sathya finds him in the local bar, having become a drunkard.
+Kripa's father lies to Sathya saying he has gone to Mumbai, but Sathya finds him in the local bar, having become a drunkard.

-The parallel is the story of Deena Dayalan and Loganathan, who extort money from businessmen through kidnappings.
-Before Sathya becomes a policeman, he beats up Daya for attempting to molest Kripa's sister Uthra, though none, including Kripa, knows of this.
+Parallel is the story of Deena Dayalan and Loganathan, who extort money from businessmen through kidnappings.
+Before Sathya becomes a policeman, he beats up Daya for attempting to molest Kripa's sister Uthra, though nobody, including Kripa, knows of this.

 Sathya gains fame by holding off knife-wielding men who come to kill an injured man at a hospital, though the man is killed later in the night.
 As a result, Sathya is drafted into a special task force to catch the gang members related to the crime.
 Meanwhile, Daya and Logu carry out two kidnappings, rape the victims on both occasions, and release them for ransom money.
-Kripa is beaten up by the police for a skirmish at the local bar; his father suffers a heart attack after getting his son back from the police station.
-At this point of time, Kripa is employed by Daya, mainly because the former is distraught and will fall easily to the lure of money and booze.
-In the third time, however, the police are informed, but the kidnappers find out by chance and change the drop off point at the last moment.
-They give the police the slip but narrowly avoid capture, with Kripa providing shelter for them in his house.
-Kripa joins along to get money for his father's angioplasty, though he does not realise until it is too late that he is doing illegal things and harming young children.
+The police beat up Kripa for a skirmish at the local bar; his father suffers a heart attack after getting his son back from the police station.
+At this point, Kripa is employed by Daya, mainly because the former is distraught and will fall easily to the lure of money and booze.
+The third time, however, the police are informed, but the kidnappers find out by chance and change the drop-off point at the last moment.
+They give the police the slip but narrowly avoid capture, with Kripa sheltering them in his house.
+Kripa joins to get money for his father's angioplasty, though he does not realise until it is too late that he is doing illegal things and harming young children.